samdroid-apps/something-for-reddit/README.md

 1. Install GNOME Music or Sugar.
 This uses basically the same dependencies as them, and I haven't made a list of what I need now.
 2. Install the `python3-arrow`  and `python3-markdown`
-3. Install a SCSS compiler (eg. sass ruby gem or `python-scss`).
+3. Install a SCSS compiler (eg. `rubygem-sass` on Fedora).
 This is very important because otherwise it will fail to build.
 3. Install this obscure package via pip:  `pip3 install git+https://github.com/r0wb0t/markdown-urlize`